MatthijsKamstra/haxejs/intro.md

 I wanted to make contributing to this documentation as easy as possible.
 That's why I use Markdown.
 Developers use it, but is just writing in plane English so **everybody** can write documentation!
 And this documentation hosted on Github, developers favorite place to store code.
-Even if you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you need account to login in and change the `.md` files).
+Even if you are not a developer.
+Don't want to clone everything, you still can change the files on the website (you need account to login in and change the `.md` files).
 And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.